TAPevents/orbit-permissions/README.md

 Once you've installed orbit:permissions on your app you'll probably want to give to at least one of your users the permission to use it.
 You can do this in few ways:

-You can do this by calling one of the following codes in the **server side**:
+By making the user an Admin:

-	// Make the user an Admin.
-The admin role has all permissions in the system OrbitPermissions.addAdmins(user_id);
+	// The admin role has all permissions in the system OrbitPermissions.addAdmins(user_id);

-Or:
+Or by giving the user the permissions-manager role:

 	// Allow all permissions related operations by this user OrbitPermissions.delegate(user_id, "permissions:permissions-manager");